pwaller/go2ll-talk/README.md

 # What's going on?

-The goal of this talk was to show you how you could use some existing tooling to be able to make a binary from Go code.
+The goal of this talk was to show you how you could use some existing tooling to make a binary from Go code.

 Of course, this isn't possible in 20 minutes, so we take some liberties: